AbhradeepMukherjee/medwander/README.md

 -  Updated Prisma schema:
    1. Changed the type of "phoneNumber" attribute in the schema from Integer to String.

-### 3: Initialized React frontend with Vite, integrated Material UI components, validation, Axios, and localStorage for user details
+### 3: Initialized React frontend with Vite, integrated Material UI components, validation, Axios, and localStorage for user details:

 - Set up frontend React application using Vite.
 - Utilized Material UI for building components and styling.